belka-ew/tanya/README.md

 int i = arr[7]; // Access 7th element.
 ```

-There more containers in the `tanya.container` package.
+There are more containers in the `tanya.container` package.

 ## Development